roger-dv/icmp-packets-tunnel/README.md

 Copyright 2023 Roger D. Voss
 Source code of this project is under Apache License, Version 2.0

+***NOTE:** Have introduced CPM in cmake `CMakeLists.txt` for managing package dependencies.
+Have used it to introduce spdlog and the source files have been refactored to use spdlog for logging output.*

 The program `tunl` is an exercise in network raw packet routing (via tunneling between two different network context).